When the pandemic pushed workers out of the office, plenty of people were glad to leave traditional office structures behind.

 hybrid work mistakes - keeping outdated processes

-When the standard office setup took the back seat in favour of remote work, many employees created their own systems for staying productive amid the flexibility to experiment with how they complete tasks best.
+When the standard office setup took a back seat to remote work, many employees built their own systems for staying productive with the freedom to figure out how they work best.

 The takeaway?

-• Don’t solely prioritize a team leader’s preference for older systems
+• Don’t default to a manager’s preference for older systems

-• Trust workers to continue managing their time
+• Trust workers to keep managing their own time

-The “one size fits all” structures many companies implemented prior to working remotely often do more to perpetuate the illusion of productivity than to truly optimize output.
-That said, there does also need to be some oversight.
-Finding ways to implement that while also promoting a fair, productive environment requires a skilled management team and using the right hybrid work KPIs.
+The “one size fits all” structures many companies used before remote work often did more to prop up the illusion of productivity than to actually improve output.
+There still needs to be some oversight.
+Getting that balance right takes a skilled management team and the right hybrid work KPIs.

-Without it, you lose the balance that differentiates a hybrid model from fully remote work – along with all of its perks that promote thriving company culture.
+Without it, you lose the balance that separates a hybrid model from fully remote work, along with the culture perks that come with it.

 hybrid work policies

-It’s important to manage employee expectations, especially since a hybrid work strategy allows for so much customization.
-What implementing a hybrid work model means for one business could be entirely different from what it means to another.
+Manage employee expectations, especially since a hybrid strategy allows so much customization.
+What a hybrid model means for one business can look nothing like what it means for another.

 A good hybrid work policy should:

-• Clearly state expectations surrounding physical presence for in-person meetings
+• State expectations for physical presence at in-person meetings

-• Discuss any limits or restrictions on the days and times employees can work remotely
+• Spell out any limits on the days and times employees can work remotely

-Having your entire team on the same page plays a critical part in lessening the potential pitfalls of hybrid models.
-On the days when a team member chooses to commute rather than work remotely, they should know the lay of the land – which areas are meant for casual banter, shared project brainstorming, or quietly focusing.
+Getting your whole team on the same page is a big part of avoiding hybrid pitfalls.
+On the days a team member comes in, they should know the lay of the land: which areas are for casual chat, which are for shared brainstorming, and which are for quiet focus.

 #4 Using too many work management tools

-• Focus on using app-less tools that work with the apps employees already use
+• Favor app-less tools that work inside the apps employees already use

-• This reduces unnecessary training costs while also preventing app-bloat
+• This cuts training costs and prevents app-bloat

-• It mitigates the frustrations of colleagues being tasked with yet another app to deal with
+• It spares colleagues yet another app to learn and manage

-There are some truly innovative options out there, but overdoing it may actually overwhelm your equipment and your team members – creating new challenges that aren’t necessary.
+There are good options out there, but overdoing it overwhelms your systems and your people, creating new problems you didn’t need.

-#5 Having many manual processes instead of using AI and automation
+#5 Relying on manual processes instead of automation

 hybrid work automation

-There’s always some inevitable busy work kicking around.
-Whether managers assign it to someone in person or working from home makes little difference in terms of the time that it wastes.
+There’s always busy work floating around.
+Whether a manager assigns it to someone in the office or at home makes little difference to the time it eats.

-• Allow employees to spend time on more challenging, rewarding tasks
+• Free employees to spend time on harder, more rewarding work

 • Improve productivity metrics

-Having purposeful work is a big part of a satisfying career.
-Employers who actively provide opportunities to automate the “little things” demonstrate that their employee’s work and energy are truly valued.
+Purposeful work is a big part of a satisfying career.
+Employers who automate the “little things” show that their people’s time and energy actually matter.

 Related read: 7 Effective Hybrid Work Tips For Employees

-#6 Using the wrong software (or not using software at all)
+#6 Using the wrong software (or no software at all)

-For example, in a fully remote or in-person approach to team meetings, there’s less to monitor.
-With a hybrid approach that allows for a certain number of in-person meetings to be “skipped” in favor of attending digitally, you’re not only monitoring attendance but the type of attendance.
+Take meetings.
+In a fully remote or fully in-person setup, there’s less to monitor.
+In a hybrid setup where some in-person meetings can be attended digitally, you’re tracking not just who showed up but the type of attendance.

-• Meeting room booking- If your business regularly splits into teams to talk over projects or discuss other work matters, enabling colleagues to block off a meeting space keeps the process efficient.
+• Meeting room booking.
+If teams regularly break out to talk over projects, letting them block off a room keeps the process efficient.

-Prior to the global pandemic, most traditional office buildings were fixed in how they utilized their floor plans.
-Outside of the co-working spaces predominantly occupied by freelancers at the time- “flex space” wasn’t a term that popped up often.
+Before the pandemic, most offices were fixed in how they used their floor space.
+Outside the coworking spaces freelancers used at the time, “flex space” wasn’t a term you heard often.

-As a result, many office spaces were decked out with bulky furniture and clunky, difficult-to-dismantle fixtures.
-This type of setup limits success in all sorts of areas pertaining to collaborative communication among employees, executive-level planning, and more.
+As a result, plenty of offices were filled with bulky furniture and clunky, hard-to-move fixtures.
+That kind of setup limits collaboration, planning, and a lot more.

 • Pop-up training and conferences